teifi river highlights

 The river continues its journey through oak wooded valleys, past towns with brightly painted cottages and imposing castles.
 We reach the rural town of Lampeter, famous as a seat of learning being the third oldest university in Britain and then on along the valley passing other small communities such as Drefach Felindre with its impressive milling history.

-We walk further past Cenarth Falls with its salmon fishing and the quaint Coracle Museum, highlighting this ancient river transport.
+We walk further past Cenarth Falls with its salmon fishing heritage and the quaint Coracle Museum, highlighting this ancient river transport.
 We pass through the Teifi Marshes, the ruined Abbey of St Dogmaels and on past Cardigan to Poppit Sands where the river empties into Cardigan Bay and we reach our journey’s end.

 Following a powerful river such as the Teifi from source to sea is a heartwarming and moving pilgrimage experience.